Charismatic British heavyweight Dave Allen has decided against returning to the ring in the next few weeks.

 Following a tough battle with Argentine Ariel Bracamonte in Manchester, ‘The White Rhino’ is hanging up his gloves for the remainder of 2018.

-Despite being originally scheduled to fight on the Kell Brook v Michael Zerafa undercard, Allen says this won’t happen.
+Allen says this won’t happen despite being originally scheduled to fight on the Kell Brook v Michael Zerafa undercard.

 ‘Papi Pay-Per-View’ also ruled out a spot on the final Sky Box Office card of the year in London.